LifeLock Identity Theft Protection Review 2025

 Setting Up and Using LifeLock

-Now that I’ve introduced what a LifeLock bundle can do for you, let’s zoom out and look at the user experience.
+Now that we’ve introduced what a LifeLock bundle can do for you, let’s zoom out and look at the user experience.
 Was LifeLock easy to use despite having the features of an identity protection service and antivirus software?
 How was the setup process?
 Are there any downsides to expect?

 - Insurance information.